Restoration Shaman Healing Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Lava Burst (moderate Mana cost, moderate single-target damage, requires additional talents to be good).

-In order to reduce the amount of buttons you have to use, we recommend learning about macros that perform different actions when you are mousing over a friendly target in the linked section of our dedicated guide below.
+In order to reduce the number of buttons you have to use, we recommend learning about macros that perform different actions when you are mousing over a friendly target in the linked section of our dedicated guide below.

 Restoration Shaman Cooldowns